Worldwide Developers Conference: 1983 – Apple Independent Software Developers Conference

 In 1983, the first WWDC was held.
 During this time, the event was called The Apple Independent Software Developers Conference.
 Participants of the event had to sign an NDA, so not much is known about the event, but what is known is that people got a first look at Lisa, the world's first personal computer with a graphical interface.

 1984 – Apple II Forever

-In 1984, Jobs introduced the famous Macintosh, the second graphical interface personal computer, to developers.
+In 1984, Jobs introduced the Macintosh, the second graphical interface personal computer, to developers.
 This was also the first year the conference was open to the media.

 1986 – Apple World Conference

 The 1986 Apple World Conference was in San Francisco, featuring over 400 exhibitors and 200 companies showcasing Apple II and Macintosh-related products.
 Attendees could purchase computer accessories, peripherals, hardware, and software.
 Apple also introduced the monochrome laser printer LaserWriter Plus at the conference.
 Notable industry experts, such as Stewart Alsop II, David Bunnell, Esther Dyson, Adam Green, and Guy Kawasaki led several conferences.